xwp/vassh/readme.md

 $ vasshin wp post list # nice table!
 ```

-You can put these files anywhere, as long as you source them via your .bashrc or .bash_profile.
+You can put these files anywhere, as long as you source them via your `.bashrc` or `.bash_profile`.
 They aren't read by Vagrant, so they're independent.
 Example:

 ```sh
 git clone https://github.com/x-team/vassh.git ~/code/vassh